rupacesigdel/Supply_Chain_optimizations/README.md

 ## Technologies Used
 - Python
 - Django
-- MindsDB 24.7.1.0
+- MindsDB
-- PostgreSQL (for Django database and MindsDB integration)
+- MYSQL (for Django database and MindsDB integration)
+- KB

 ## Installation